Paul-Omondi-Oliech/Fix_My_Code_Challenge/0x00-challenge/README.md

-Solution to fix my code challenge
+Solution to fix the code challenge